wendesafari/case-study-analysis-latency/README.md

-# Source code and data for the paper: "Latency function estimation under the mixture cure model when the cure status is available"
+# Source code and data to mimic results in the paper: "Latency function estimation under the mixture cure model when the cure status is available"

 **Authors:**